-This is another license awarded by the Institute of Real Estate Management (IREM); a body that has existed for more than 80 years, with over 19,000 individual members and about 550 corporate members.
+This is another license awarded by the Institute of Real Estate Management (IREM), a body that has existed for more than 80 years, with over 19,000 individual members and about 550 corporate members.

 Real Property Administrator (RPA)

 This is administered by Building Owners and Managers Institute (BOMI) International, a non-profit organization for facility and property management.
-To qualify, a candidate must have a minimum of three years experience as a property manager on a property built on a minimum plot size of about 4,600 square meters.
+To qualify, a candidate must have a minimum of three years of experience as a property manager on a property built on a minimum plot size of about 4,600 square meters.

-Applicants are scheduled to take eight courses either through the classroom or online modules, covering the four major areas of property management.
-These courses include Commercial Real Estate Law; Risk Management and Insurance; Investment and Finance; Building Systems Design, Operations, and Maintenance; Asset Management; Leasing and Marketing; Business Ethics and Environmental Health & Safety.
+Applicants are scheduled to take eight courses, either through the classroom or online modules, covering the four major areas of property management.
+These courses include Commercial Real Estate Law; Risk Management and Insurance; Investment and Finance; Building Systems Design, Operations and Maintenance; Asset Management; Leasing and Marketing; Business Ethics; and Environmental Health & Safety.